bongtrop/psgen/README.md

 The psgen tool also loads payloads in the home directory as `~/.psgen/payload`.
 Therefore, you can put your payload there (e.g., `~/.psgen/payload/shutdown.ps1`).

-*Please note that due to powershell minifier module all powershell command in the payload must be end with `;` character.*
+*Please note that due to powershell minifier module all powershell command in the payload must end with `;` character.*